Please Visit Our

-The PhD in Education specialization in Educational Technology is designed to prepare influential professionals in the field of educational technology (ETEC) and the learning sciences.
+The PhD in Learning Design and Technology (LTEC) is designed to prepare influential professionals in the field of educational technology and the learning sciences.

 The program is research focused, designed to prepare future faculty and education leaders.
 Scholars in the field explore the uses of innovative media and technologies for education, studying aspects from student learning and cognition to impacts on individuals and institutions.
 The field provides the research base for effective utilization of new media in education and by default is interdisciplinary in its approaches and theories.
 From the beginning, students are expected to actively engage and contribute to the field through publication, conference presentations, and applied instructional projects.

-The ETEC specialization is part of the college-wide Doctor of Philosophy in Education (PhD) degree awarded for distinguished academic preparation for professional practice and research in the field of education.
+The LTEC doctoral program is one of four doctoral programs offered in the College of Education this degree is awarded for distinguished academic preparation for professional practice and research in the field of education.
 The PhD program is designed to enhance and facilitate educational, social, and economic growth locally, nationally, and internationally with a pool of highly qualified educational scholars and leaders.

 - a college research core (4 courses),